JesusCamachoVillanueva/AppLearner/README.md

 ### TrainedModels
 Contains several already trained models with lookback 12 and 24 and forecast 12, 24, 48, 96, 192, 384, 768 and 1536, error, quintiles and deciles files

+### Examples
+Contains example figures with predictions and quantile figures from several Apps